xuyangkang/xuyangkang.github.io/resume.md

 Experience
 ---------
-**Software Engineer, ExaWizards** (2019-present)
+**Software Engineer/Tech Lead, ExaWizards** (2019-present)

-- Design and build [AnyInc](https://info.anyinc.ai/), a company search engine.
-My responsibility includes
+- Design and build [AnyInc](https://info.anyinc.ai/), a company search engine based on vector similarity search.

-  - Productionlized machine learning model
+As a SWE, I:
-  - Designed the system architecture
+  - Designed system architecture
-  - Designed user management and authentication system
+  - Converted the machine learning model to a production ready service
   - Built and launched the first version
+  - Designed and implemented user management and authentication system
+  - Working on performance and scalability

+As a TL, I:
-  - Lead the engineer team
+  - Selected the tech stack
-  - Established agile workflow in the team
+  - Established agile workflow
+  - Collaborate with DevOps and setup release, test, monitoring & alerting
+  - Leaded the engineer team and mentored junior SWEs

 **Full Stack Software Engineer, Indeed** (2017-2019)

-- Developping services that supports Indeed's private cloud
+- Developped services that supports Indeed's private cloud
   - Includes log collection, metrics, monitoring and alerting
   - On-call